 Niagara Health was one of the first hospitals in Ontario to introduce the Amia System – a peritoneal dialysis cycler (an at-home dialysis system) that is improving care and increasing independence for individuals receiving dialysis at home.
 The system reduces hospital visits for our patients and allows our providers to monitor treatments remotely.

 Focusing on the needs of Niagara residents, a Niagara Health mental health nurse works with Niagara paramedics to treat people in the community and coordinate follow-up care as needed.

 Niagara Health uses Ontario Telemedicine Network technology to connect people through video with their healthcare providers, therapeutic groups and other programs – providing additional prompt care and reducing the need for patients to travel.

-The South Niagara Project has partnered with members of the Indigenous community to create an Indigenous Committee to support the planning and design of the South Niagara Site and provide guidance and recommendations into the Indigenous Healing Space and Indigenous Healing Garden.
+The South Niagara Site project team has partnered with members of the Indigenous community to create an Indigenous Committee to support the planning and design of the South Niagara Site and provide guidance and recommendations into the Indigenous Healing Space and Indigenous Healing Garden.

 The Committee is comprised of: